 If you have questions regarding your pregnancy, be sure to contact your health care provider.

-Recent developments on pregnancy from MNT
+Research news on pregnancy from MNT

 A new study provides yet another reason why mothers should refrain from smoking during pregnancy; it may harm the later-life aerobic fitness of male offspring.